Male Fertility Care

 Male Fertility Treatments

 Couples and individuals should understand the true causes of infertility and most current treatments available when learning about male factor infertility.
 There have been numerous instances where men have undergone unnecessary varicocelectomies to improve sperm count under the guidance of a urologist, for instance, to find that the varicocele is either absent or is not the source of the man’s fertility issue.
-Similarly, men have taken Clomid or testosterone supplements to raise sperm counts, which, like a varicocelectomy, can actually run the risk of lowering a man’s sperm count, and even leave men totally sterile.
+Similarly, men have taken testosterone supplements to raise sperm counts, which, like a varicocelectomy, can actually run the risk of lowering a man’s sperm count, and even leave men totally sterile.

 For men and couples looking for the most effective way to diagnose and treat their fertility difficulties, please read more on sperm retrieval and the ICSI procedure, azoospermia, vasectomy reversals and other fertility treatments at NHFC.